Aaron98990/ways-of-the-game/misconduct.md

 - Threatening/wishing violence or injury to another person
   - "I'll fuck you up"
-- Bringing up one's family or one's role in a family
+- Inappropiately bringing up one's family or one's role in a family
 - An insult based on race, gender, sexual orientaion, national origin, religion or sex (discrimination)
 - Insulting the referee or any another person
-  - "You are *" / "Are you *?" - "You are terrible/incopetent/the worst/twat/idiot/stupid/cheater/corrupt."
+  - "You are *" / "Are you *?" - "You are terrible/incopetent/the worst/twat/idiot/stupid/cheater/corrupt/bitch/pussy."
   - "* you" - "Fuck you"